dymmond/edgy/docs/managers.md

 # Managers

-The managers are a great tool that **Saffier** offers.
+The managers are a great tool that **Edgy** offers.
 Heavily inspired by Django, the managers allow you to build unique tailored queries ready to be used by your models.

-**Saffier** by default uses the the manager called `query` which it makes it simple to understand.
+**Edgy** by default uses the the manager called `query` which it makes it simple to understand.

 Let us see an example.